SwJOKER/google_sheets_app/README.md

 ```
 Could be modified in .env.dev

+By default delivery date checking scheduled on 7 AM.
+In DEBUG mode it repeats every 10 seconds.
+Notificate sends once for each expired delivery order.

 ## Api
 There is API for react app which i did not have time to do.
 Its simple REST app.